Premlata Agrawal: Personal life

 She is a native of Darjeeling, West Bengal, her father Ramawtar Garg is a businessman.
 Presently she is working with Tata Steel as an officer and lives in Jugsalai town, of Jamshedpur in East Singhbhum district in the state.
 She is married to Vimal Agarwal, a senior journalist.
 The couple have two daughters, one of whom is married.

 Press coverage

 Premlata Agarwal was named top Indian women achievers in 2012 by indiatimes.com.

-She was recently featured in a video saluting iron strong women of India by Tata Salt.
+In 2016, she was featured in a video saluting iron strong women of India by Tata Salt.